 Fraudsters use sophisticated tactics to access your financial details and passwords, creating bogus links, for example fake donation and untrusted retailer web pages, as well as fake pop-ups.

-Fraudsters will seek to exploit the fear and uncertainty of customers, and COVID-19 unfortunately provides an ideal opportunity.
+Fraudsters will seek to exploit the fear and uncertainty of customers, unfortunately provides an ideal opportunity.

 Remember, HSBC will never ask you for any PINs or passwords or to move money to a safe account.

 Top tips to help you wise up to fraud